wiremock/api-template-library/apisetu.gov.in-cbse/index.md

 ---
 slug: "apisetu-gov-in-cbse"
-name: "Central Board of Secondary Education"
+title: "Central Board of Secondary Education"
 provider: "apisetu.gov.in"
 description: "CBSE (http://www.cbse.nic.in/) is issuing marksheets, passing certificates,\
   \ migration certificates etc. through DigiLocker.
 These are either pushed, or can\